lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.01-semantic-recall-on-memories/explainer/readme.md

 Throughout this section, we'll be embedding different types of items.
 Making search functions generic allows them to work with any type, not just email chunks.
 This commit converts the search functions to accept generic types with a `toText` conversion function.

+Recommendation: cherry-pick if you're not that interested in generic types in TypeScript.
+But worth hand-coding if you are.

 ### Steps To Complete

 #### Making `searchWithBM25` generic